-Inside this online universe, an interesting phenomenon has occurred: Chinese internet slang, number slang.
+Inside this online universe, an interesting phenomenon occurs: Chinese internet slang, and specifically number slang.

-It allows people to form sentences, exchange insults and even declare undying love, simply by typing out a few carefully chosen digits!
+It allows people to form sentences, exchange insults and even declare their undying love, simply by typing out a few carefully chosen digits.

-Let’s look at the concept of number slang in more detail, and then we’ll explore some popular examples.
+Read on for a look at the concept of number slang in more detail and some popular examples.

 - How Chinese Number Slang Works